pirsch-analytics/tour/README.md

 ## Running the Demo Locally

 Running the demo locally is easy!
 You only need to have [Go](https://go.dev) installed.
-After you've installed it, you can clone the repository and start the server.
+After you've installed it, you can clone the repository, adjust `config/config.json`, and start the server.

 ```
 make run